High Lord of the Autumn Court · The Vanserra Patriarch

 Charm Over Cruelty

-In a hall of High Lords, Beron wears the part to perfection — tall, brown-haired, slender-faced and handsome, the eldest and most powerful-seeming of the seven.
+In a hall of High Lords he plays the part to perfection.
+Tall, brown-haired, slender-faced, handsome, the eldest and most powerful-seeming of the seven.
 The refinement is a costume.
-Behind the Autumn Court's borders he rules through fear: abusive, paranoid, power-hungry, the cruelest of all the High Lords.
-His menace is not spectacle but bearing — a contempt that never raises its voice because it never needs to.
-He is the series' embodiment of old-guard High Fae tyranny: patriarchal, petty, and utterly without remorse.
+Behind Autumn's borders he rules through fear, and he is the cruelest of all of them: abusive, paranoid, power-hungry.
+His menace never raises its voice because it never has to.
+He is everything old-guard High Fae tyranny is supposed to be — patriarchal, petty, and utterly without remorse.
+The kind of villain we love to watch lose.

 The Father